annahedstroem/MetaQuantus/.github/ISSUE_TEMPLATE/bug_report.md

 ### Minimum acceptance criteria
 - Specify what is necessary for the issue to be closed.
-- @mentions of the person that is apt to review these changes e.g., @annahedstroem
+- @mentions of the person that is apt to review these changes